ianlimle/ItsMeMario/README.md

 2. Run `npm install`
 3. Run `npm start`
 4. Open a separate terminal and perform `python3 server.py`
-5. The GUI should be running at `localhost:3000` while the Server which interacts with the AI script is `localhost:5001`
+5. The GUI should be running at `localhost:3000` while the server which interacts with the AI scripts is `localhost:5001`

 ## Resources